eltociear/powerbi-docs.sv-se/powerbi-docs/developer/embed-sample-for-customers-sovereign-clouds.md

 var tokenCredentials = new TokenCredentials(authenticationResult.AccessToken, "Bearer");

 // Create a Power BI Client object.
-It will be used to call Power BI APIs. using (var client = new PowerBIClient(new Uri(ApiUrl), tokenCredentials)) {
+This is used to call the Power BI APIs. using (var client = new PowerBIClient(new Uri(ApiUrl), tokenCredentials)) {
     // Your code to embed items.